AnderUR/Employee-Scheduling-System/README.md

 ## About

 The original purpose of this project was to provide an easy solution for college assistants to sign in/out and remove paper usage at the New York City College of Technology’s Ursula Library.
 The ESS was heavily integrated with the internal web app used at the library.
 With multiple projects running in one CodeIgniter installation, I needed to do extensive cleanup and editing to allow this project to be open source.
 This will explain why some files may have just one function, or strange naming conventions, or why some functions may have error handling, while others do not, etc. Some of the ESS capabilities include creating employee shifts, real-time sign-in status, simple employee substitution process, adding anouncements, among others.
-For full capabilities, please see the attached **documentation**.
+For full capabilities, please see the attached [documentation](/docs/ESS_Help_Doc.pdf).
 I hope you are able to extend this project and make great usage of it.

 ## Prerequisite